-Vulnerability; species diversity; significant ecological processes.
+Vulnerability: species diversity: significant ecological processes.

-■ Environmentally Sensitive Areas - Government of Alberta
+- Environmentally Sensitive Areas Government of Alberta - NatureServe communities

-&lt;sup>9 This designation was reviewed in November 2019, including a review of the web info and other sources.
+9 This designation was reviewed in November 2019, including a review of the web info and other sources.

-&lt;sup>10 This designation was reviewed in November 2019, This assessment will be reviewed in the near future when there is more clarity around the requirements of IFL in the FSC standard.
+10 This designation was reviewed in November 2019, This assessment will be reviewed in the near future when there is more clarity around the requirements of IFL in the FSC standard.

-- NatureServe communities - Conservation Assessment (protected areas "gap analysis") & Marxan Analysis
+Conservation Assessment (protected areas "gap analysis") & Marxan Analysis